-GOP lawmaker says she’s received death threats over Speaker vote
+GOP lawmaker says she’s received death threats over speaker vote

-(The Hill) – Rep. Mariannette Miller-Meeks (R-Iowa) revealed she has received death threats after reversing her support for Rep. Jim Jordan (R-Ohio) on the second Speaker ballot Wednesday.
+(The Hill) — Republican Rep. Mariannette Miller-Meeks of Iowa revealed she has received death threats after reversing her support for Republican Rep. Jim Jordan of Ohio during Wednesday’s second round of speaker voting.

 Miller-Meeks said she received “credible death threats” and a “barrage of threatening calls,” according to a statement posted to X, formerly known as Twitter.